Machine Relations

 Can an AI company use AI PR software alongside other marketing channels?

 Yes, and the combination works better than either channel alone.
 Earned media placements increase direct traffic, improve SEO domain authority, and produce AI search citations.
-Content on owned channels (blog, newsletter, LinkedIn) supports earned media by giving journalists and editors something to reference.
+Content on owned channels supports earned media by giving journalists something to reference.
 The two channels are complementary.
-PR software is not a replacement for content strategy.
-It amplifies the credibility and reach of what the company is already saying.

 How quickly do earned media placements translate into AI search citations?

-Indexing speed varies by publication and by AI platform.
+Indexing speed varies by publication and AI platform.
 TechCrunch articles are typically indexed within days.
 AI search engines like Perplexity often reference recent coverage within weeks.
-Building a consistent pattern of citations in AI search results generally takes 3 to 6 months of steady earned media placements, with acceleration as the coverage record grows.
-Companies that treat earned media as a one-time campaign rather than an ongoing channel rarely see compounding citation authority.
+Building a consistent citation pattern generally takes 3 to 6 months of steady placements, with acceleration as the coverage record grows.

 What is the difference between AI PR software and a traditional PR agency for AI companies?

-The primary difference is the payment model and the speed of results.
+The primary difference is the payment model and speed.
 Traditional PR agencies charge monthly retainers regardless of whether placements happen.
-For AI companies operating in a fast-moving category, this structure means paying for months of effort that may or may not produce coverage before a competitor has already established citation authority.
-AI PR software that operates on a guaranteed placement model charges when coverage publishes.
-The financial risk shifts from the company to the software.
-That structural difference compounds over time in favor of companies that chose the guaranteed model early.
+AI PR software on a guaranteed placement model charges when coverage publishes.
+For AI companies in a fast-moving category, the structural difference compounds in favor of companies that chose the guaranteed model early.

 Related Reading